John William Jones: Career

-Dr. Jones began practicing medicine in Washington County, Tennessee in 1826.
+Jones began practicing medicine in Washington County, Tennessee in 1826.
 He later moved to Monroe, Georgia, and then to Campbellton, Georgia, in 1829.
 He moved to Culloden, Monroe County, Georgia in 1833.

 He was elected to the Georgia House of Representatives in 1837.
 He moved to Griffin, Spalding County, Georgia, in 1841.
 In 1846, Jones was elected to the U.S. House of Representatives as a Whig to represent Georgia's 3rd congressional district.
 He did not run for reelection in 1848, serving one term from March 4, 1847, through March 3, 1849.

 After his congressional term ended and another Whig took the seat, Jones moved to Oak Bowery, Chambers County, Alabama and practiced medicine in addition to serving on the board of the Oak Bowery Female College in 1850.
 The next year, he moved to nearby Auburn, Alabama, and helped found the Auburn Masonic Female College (current-day Auburn High School).
 In 1856, Jones moved to Atlanta, Georgia, and was a professor at the Atlanta Medical College (modern Emory University) from 1856 to 1862.

-During the American Civil War of 1861–1865, Dr. Jones served as a surgeon in the Confederate States Army.
+During the American Civil War of 1861–1865, Jones served as a surgeon in the Confederate States Army.
 After the war, he returned to the Atlanta Medical College and remained with that faculty from 1865 until 1870.